tuggeluk/DeepWatershedDetection/README.md

     debug - in case you have already done predictions and now you want to just compute mAP
     ```

 inference.py heavily uses dws_detector.py file.
-Please give a look at it how it works
+Please give a look at it how it works, each method there is commented.

-#### Recent changes
+#### Future Work
-- a large part of the code is cleaned, made more human readable and partially optimized.
-- implements data augmentation (see WORMS paper from Elezi, Tugginer, Pelillo and Stadelmann).
-- implements l2-regularization.
-- implements random search for hyperparameter optimization.
-- in addition to rmsprop, the nets now can be trained using adam and sgd with momentum (we have done hyperparameter optimization only using rmsprop)
+- in addition to rmsprop, the nets now can be trained using adam and sgd with momentum but we need to do hyperparameter optimization for this to work well.
-- implements focal loss (it has been tested that it works, but no hyperparameter optimization has been done).
+- focal loss has been implemented and tested that it works, but not how well it works.
-- you do not need to track the information on hyperparameters and results, all the needed information is stored on the same folder where is the net.
-- run.sh allows sequential running.
-- a lot of visualization code, for both debugging and testing purposes
+- make the code work for good quality images.
+- Domain adaptation - train in a dataset, test in an another.

 #### Citation